 Perhaps the most compelling evidence of this shift towards content automation is the sudden excitement around AI copywriting tools.
 The likes of GPT-3 and Contentyze have generated interest in a technology that has been largely ignored or feared for many years.

 “I’ve been on the waitlist for GPT-3 for ages,” Rachel Pilcher, a B2B and SaaS conversion copywriter, says.
 “This is the thing I’m most excited to try out for my own content marketing.
-The huge leaps in AI tech lately have some interesting things in store for us as marketers, so I’m really hoping I can get access to this in 2021.”
+Huge leaps in AI tech have some interesting things in store for marketers, so I’m hoping I can get access to this in 2021.”

 This sentiment is echoed by Inbar Yagur, Head of Marketing at Keywee: “Content marketers’ trust and reliance on AI-generated and -optimized content will grow, and adoption will spread wider.
 With the emergence of better natural language models like GPT-3, content marketers will learn to embrace and use AI as a helping hand in their content creation process.”

 We’ve also seen rapid growth in interest in our own content automation technology.
-Brands that need to personalize content on a large scale are using Turtl to automate the process in seconds rather than manually customize each document.
-This hyper-automation has been seen in other marketing areas, like PPC, for years, but this really feels like the first time content marketers are fully embracing automation.
+Brands that need to personalize content on a large scale are using Turtl to automate the process.
+Instead of manually customizing each document, the automated process is completed in seconds.
+This hyper-automation has been seen in other marketing areas.
+For example, PPC has utilized this for several years.
+However, this really feels like the first time content marketers are fully embracing automation.

 The days where brands stayed quiet on political and social issues are well behind us in 2021.
 Consumers expect businesses to take stands on the issues that matter most to them.
 Companies that show this transparency have been seen to grow two times as fast as those that don’t.

 “I expect content marketers to start learning more about creating inclusive strategies and purpose-driven marketing as the hero behind their work,” predicts Christi Olson, Head of Search Advertising at Microsoft.
-“Thinking outside of their traditional boxes and strategies to reach consumers by understanding, “Is this brand for me?”
-“Is this brand like me,” and “How is this brand engaging in a way that is meaningful to me and my values?”
+“Thinking outside of their traditional boxes and strategies to reach consumers by understanding, ‘Is this brand for me?’, and ‘How does this brand engage with my values?’.”

 “51% of all consumers and 58% of multicultural consumers are more likely to buy a product or service if that brand is perceived as standing for issues important to them,” explains Christine Michel Carter of Minority Woman Marketing.